Skip to main content

 Email Dr Ruth Mackay Senior Lecturer

-Dr Mackay is a Mechanical Engineer with a particular interest within the biomedical field.
-She gained her undergraduate degree from the University of Dundee in 2007 in Mechnical Engineering.
-This was followed by a her PhD Micro-electromechanical-systems in 2011, also at the University of Dundee, funded by a CASE grant from the EPSRC with IDB Technologies.
-She moved to Brunel in 2011 to work as a Research Fellow on a tanslational MRC grant developing point of care devices.
-She became a lecturer at Brunel in 2015.
-Her research focuses on organ-on-a-chip tecnologies for women's health, low cost point of care diagnostic devices and prosthetics.
-She teaches within the areas of Finite Element Analysis and Medical Device Engineering.
-Dr Mackay's primary research focus is within the field of Organ-on-a-Chip (OOC).
-Within the group she researches the development of microfluidic devices, manufacturing methods, cell scaffold facbrication and electronic control of the systems.
-The OOC group at Brunel University London (www.bruneldoclab.com) incorporates toxicologists, engineers, life scientists and bioinformaticians.
-The group’s research focuses on developing alternative systems to study women’s health issues, such as cancers, pregnancy outcomes and sexually transmitted infections.
-We are currently working on systems that replicate female organs (vagina, ovaries, placenta and breast) to better understand initiation, progression diagnosis and treatment of women’s diseases and disorders.
-Her other research interests include low cost, point of care diagnostics, prosthetics and soft robotics Organ on a Chip Low cost diagnostics Microfluidics Prosthetics Soft Robotics ME3622 Mechanical Engineering Structures ME3626 Vehicle Structures and FEA ME5678 Medical Device Engineering ME5692 Group Project (MEng)
+Dr. Mackay, a Mechanical Engineer, has a keen interest in the biomedical field.
+She earned her undergraduate degree in Mechanical Engineering from the University of Dundee in 2007.
+Following that, she pursued her PhD in Micro-electromechanical Systems in 2011, also at the University of Dundee, with funding from a CASE grant provided by the EPSRC in collaboration with IDB Technologies.
+In 2011, she joined Brunel as a Research Fellow, contributing to a translational MRC grant focused on developing point-of-care devices.
+Subsequently, in 2015, she assumed the role of a Lecturer at Brunel.
+Her research centers around organ-on-a-chip technologies, low-cost point-of-care diagnostic devices, and prosthetics.
+She currently leads the Organ on a Chip Group at Brunel.
+Additionally, she lectures in the fields of Finite Element Analysis and Medical Device Engineering.
+Dr. Mackay directs her research efforts towards Organ-on-a-Chip (OOC) technology.
+Within her research group, she delves into the intricate development of microfluidic devices, explores innovative manufacturing methods, cell scaffold facbrication and electronic control of the systems.
+At Brunel University London, the OOC group thrives as a multidisciplinary team, uniting toxicologists, engineers, life scientists, and bioinformaticians.
+Their collective mission revolves around pioneering alternative systems for investigating critical women’s health issues, including cancers, pregnancy outcomes, and sexually transmitted infections.
+Currently, their focus lies in creating systems that faithfully replicate female organs—vagina, ovaries, placenta, and breast—to unravel the complexities of initiation, progression, diagnosis, and treatment of women’s diseases and disorders.
+Beyond her OOC pursuits, Dr. Mackay’s research interests extend to low-cost, point-of-care diagnostics, prosthetics, and the fascinating world of soft robotics.
+Organ on a Chip Low cost diagnostics Microfluidics Prosthetics Soft Robotics ME3622 Mechanical Engineering Structures ME3626 Vehicle Structures and FEA ME5678 Medical Device Engineering ME5692 Group Project (MEng)

 Dr Elisabete Silva Dr Elisabete Silva